wallnerryan/pwx-app-catalog/demos/View-Fail-Snap-Autopilot/README.md

 ## View, Fail, GroupSnap, AutoPilot PVC

-This demo will setup postgres and cassandra, vie pvcs, failover the app, snapshot and restore and auto-grow pvc.
+This demo will setup postgres and cassandra, view pvc info, failover the app, snapshot and restore and auto-grow pvc.

 ## setup